urani-trade/solana-dev-onboarding-rs/chapters/01_intro.md

 * Each transaction consists of three parts: instructions, an array of accounts to read or write from, and one or more digital signatures.

-* An instruction is the smallest execution logic on Solana, and it invokes programs that make calls to update the global state of the network.
+* An instruction is the smallest piece of execution logic on Solana.
+It invokes programs that make calls to update the network's global state.

 * Each transaction consists of one or several instructions that will be processed by the runtime orderly and atomically.
 If any part of the instructions fails, the entire transaction fails.